Invest Here

 • Half the population of Scotland is based on North Lanarkshire’s doorstep

-Half the population of Scotland is based on North Lanarkshire’s doorstep
+Almost half of Scotland’s population is on North Lanarkshire’s doorstep

 • 6% increase in the number of residents (8,700) in employment over last four years – double the 3% Scottish rate.